TsukiTheDwagon/MultiResource/instances/multiresource/multiresource_readme.md

 # Credits
-MultiResource was made by TsukiTheDwagon.
+MultiResource was made by TsukiTheDwagon and is licensed under the GNU GPL v3.